On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Simulation Results

 Another interesting observation is that LM1, LM2-MB and LM2-NB are not sensitive to the magnitudes of the non-zero coefficients.
 They perform almost the same for zero-one sparse signal and Gaussian sparse signal.
 This is due to the verification-based nature of the decoding algorithm.
-The other advantage of LM1, LM2-MB and LM2-NB is the computational complexity is linear for both the measuring process (i.e., encoding) and the reconstruction process (i.e., decoding).
+The other advantage of LM1 and LM2-NB is that they have lower complexity in both the measuring process (i.e., encoding) and the reconstruction process (i.e., decoding) than all other algorithms.